-Domingos José Correia Botelho de Mesquita e Menezes, fidalgo de linhagem, e um dos mais antigos solarengos de Villa Real de Traz-os-Montes, era, em 1779, juiz de fóra de Cascaes, e n'esse mesmo anno casara com uma dama do paço, D.
+Domingos José Correia Botelho de Mesquita e Menezes, fidalgo de linhagem, e um dos mais antigos solarengos de Villa Real de Traz-os-Montes, era, em 1779, juiz de fóra de Cascaes, e n'esse mesmo anno casara com uma dama do paço, D. Rita Thereza Margarida Preciosa da Veiga Caldeirão Castello-Branco,

-Domingos José Correia Botelho de Mesquita e Menezes, a nobleman of ancient lineage and one of the oldest solarengo families of Vila Real de Traz-os-Montes, was, in 1779, a judge of the court of Cascaes, and in the same year he married a lady of the court, D.
+Domingos José Correia Botelho de Mesquita e Menezes, a nobleman of noble lineage, and one of the oldest landowners of Villa Real de Traz-os-Montes, was, in 1779, a judge of Cascaes, and in the same year, he married a lady of the court, D. Rita Thereza Margarida Preciosa da Veiga Caldeirão Castello-Branco.

-Rita Thereza Margarida Preciosa da Veiga Caldeirão Castello-Branco, filha d'um capitão de cavallos, e neta de outro, Antonio de Azevedo Castello-Branco Pereira da Silva, tão notavel por sua jerarchia, como por um, n'aquelle tempo, precioso livro ácerca da Arte da Guerra.
+filha d'um capitão de cavallos, e neta de outro, Antonio de Azevedo Castello-Branco Pereira da Silva, tão notavel por sua jerarchia, como por um, n'aquelle tempo, precioso livro ácerca da Arte da Guerra.

-Rita Thereza Margarida Preciosa da Veiga Caldeirão Castello-Branco, daughter of a captain of horses, and granddaughter of Antonio de Azevedo Castello-Branco Pereira da Silva, so notable for his hierarchy, as well as for a precious book about the Art of War at that time.
+She was the daughter of a cavalry captain, and the granddaughter of another, Antonio de Azevedo Castello-Branco Pereira da Silva, who was notable for his hierarchical status, as well as for a valuable book on the Art of War published at that time.

 Dez annos de enamorado mal succedido consumira em Lisboa o bacharel provinciano.

-Para se fazer amar da formosa dama de D.
+Para se fazer amar da formosa dama de D. Maria I minguavam-lhe dotes physicos: Domingos Botelho era extremamente feio.

-To win the love of the beautiful lady of D.
+To win the love of the beautiful lady of D. Maria I, his physical attributes were lacking: Domingos Botelho was extremely ugly.

 Para se inculcar como partido conveniente a uma filha segunda, faltavam-lhe bens de fortuna: os haveres d'elle não excediam a trinta mil cruzados em propriedades no Douro.